Albert Plesman: Aviation career

-Albert Plesman, together with Anthony Fokker, allowed for the existence of two great Aviation companies in Europe; KLM and Fokker.
-Europe realized greater connections with North America through Plesman's influence as he pioneered the first commercial transatlantic services.
+Albert Plesman, together with Anthony Fokker, brought into existence two great aviation companies in Europe: KLM and Fokker.
+Europe realized greater connections with North America through Plesman's influence, pioneering the first commercial transatlantic services.
 Cargo, mail, and passenger services were greatly a result of Plesman's work within KLM.

 KLM's first revenue flight operated from London's Croydon Airport to Amsterdam Airport Schiphol.
 KLM leased their first aircraft, but quickly utilized Fokker.
 These Fokker aircraft were a product of Anthony Fokker and Albert Plesman's leadership.
-Their operation of aircraft production followed by the commercial use of those aircraft allowed for a huge growth in travel for Europe internally, to North America, and to the Southeast Asian Dutch Colonies.
+Their operation of aircraft production followed by the commercial use of those aircraft allowed for a huge growth in travel for Europe internally, to North America, and to the Southeast Asian Dutch colonies.
 Albert Plesman later established, in 1921, the largest aircraft maintenance and overhaul plant in the world.
 This plant was located onsite at Amsterdam Airport Schiphol, where KLM concentrated most of their operations.
-Plesman laid ground for the new KLM headquarters in The Hague during the year of 1939.
+Plesman laid ground for the new KLM headquarters in The Hague during 1939.
 Plesman advertised progressive business principles for KLM - "a commitment to generating customer preference by offering a high-quality product at a reasonable price; strengthening market presence; and achieving internationally competitive costs coupled with a sound financial basis."
-KLM then moved away from the wooden Fokker airplane and transitioned to metal aircraft manufactured in the United States, per Plesman's discretion.
+KLM then transitioned from the wooden Fokker airplanes to metal aircraft manufactured in the United States, per Plesman's discretion.

-In the latter part of 1939, Albert Plesman was forced to suspend all of KLM's operations in the advent of Second World War.
-His aircraft were withheld and Amsterdam Airport Schiphol came under exclusive military use.
+In the latter part of 1939, Albert Plesman was forced to suspend all of KLM's operations with the advent of the Second World War.
+His aircraft were withheld, and Amsterdam Airport Schiphol was reserved exclusively for military use.
 He resumed operations in 1946.
-When KLM was revived, he was officially titled President of the company and conducted the integration of Douglas aircraft.
+When KLM was revived, he became president of the company and conducted the integration of Douglas aircraft.
 He also allowed for greater nationalization of the airline and oversaw the Dutch government's purchase of shares in KLM.

+He published a small book, Plan for international cooperation, possibly in 1950.

-Albert Plesman died on December 31, 1953, He left the company in the hands of Fons Aler.
+Albert Plesman died on December 31, 1953.
+He left the company in the hands of Fons Aler.
 The airline continued to grow despite economic difficulties in the late 1950s due to the Dutch government's growing ownership of the company.